 • We set up detective scenarios, quests and challenges for kids to figure out solutions.

-• Working practical uses of arithmetic into fascinating stories from history, science, literature and current events, from how pioneers lowered covered wagons down cliffs, to a tour of the planets, to running a bakery, to bridge construction, to the breakup of the European Union.
+• Working practical uses of arithmetic into fascinating stories from history, science, literature and current events, from how pioneers lowered covered wagons down cliffs, to a tour of the planets, to running a bakery, to bridge construction, to the breakup of the Space Race.

 • Channeling kids' natural physical restlessness and appetite for play, risk, competition and creativity, into constant activities and performances that re-enforce the academics they are learning.